 Selene (Greek) – Selene was the Titan personification of the moon, unsurprising then that her name means moon in Greek.

 Seshat (Egyptian) - The great scribe and librarian Goddess who was responsible for accounting, architecture, astronomy, historical records and mathematics.
-Her Goddess name means "she who scibes."
-It is also appears as Safkhet, Sashet, Seshata, Sesat, Sesheta and Sheshat.
+Her name means "she who scribes."
+It is also one of the Goddess names that has numerous different spellings including: Safkhet, Sashet, Seshata, Sesat, Sesheta and Sheshat.

 Themis (Greek) - Goddess of divine justice, order and customs.
 She also had the gift of prophecy.
-Her name simply means "law of nature" or "divine nature."
+This name simply means "law of nature" or "divine nature."

 Venus (Roman) - Goddess and love and beauty.
 Her Goddess name has become synonymous with her role as the woman who all men desire.